 Instead of St. Patrick’s Day, this year we celebrated St. Patrick’s Weekend.
 After being out all day Saturday, I didn’t feel up to preparing a big meal, so we waited to have our “official” holiday meal on Sunday night, when I had the time and energy to make it special.
 And this really was special!

-But once in a while a packaged product like Lightlife Steak-Style Smart Strips can come in handy, and they turned out to be very good in this recipe.
+But once in a while a “vegan beef” product can come in handy, and it turned out to be very good in this recipe.
 But then again, any meat substitute would taste great cooked with fresh vegetables and covered in a savory gravy.
 This is really comfort food of the highest order!

 Vegan Corned Beef and Cabbage

 This dish is not only delicious, but it’s remarkably low in fat and calories.
 Don’t wait for a special occasion to serve it!

 - 1/2 head red or green cabbage finely chopped or shredded

 - 4 carrots cut into 2-inch lengths and quartered

 - salt and freshly ground pepper to taste